 - Practice using your stencil on a spare tile or paper plate.
 It can take a few attempts to master the technique, so make sure you know what you're doing before tackling your tiles.

 - Start with a less visible tile and only tackle those in the middle when you're confident you know what you're doing.

 9. Tile painting requires patience – let the paint dry

 Allow the paint to dry for at least 24 hours – or for the time stated by your chosen paint's manufacturer.

-Tips for painting bathroom tiles
+Tips for how to paint bathroom tiles

 - Try to remove any silicone sealant from around showers, baths and sinks before painting and re-seal when the painting is complete.
 If you can’t remove the sealant, make sure it is properly masked off as paint will never properly adhere to it.

-- Once you have painted your tiles do not attempt to re-grout, do this step before, as anything abrasive will remove the paint.
+- Once you have painted your tiles do not attempt to re-grout – do this step before, as anything abrasive will remove the paint.

 - Avoid abrasive cleaning products after painting tiles as it will remove the paint.

 - Clean them thoroughly, making sure any grease or food stains are completely removed